j-f-oleary-bigdata/biglake-finegrained-demo/README.md

 ### 2.1.
 Products/services used in the lab
 The following services and resources will be created via Terraform scripts:

-1. VPC, Subnetwork and NAT rules
-2. IAM groups for USA and Australia
+1. IAM groups for USA and Australia
+  - alternately, you can use individual user id's.
-3. IAM permissions for user principals and Google Managed default service accounts
+2. IAM permissions for user principals and Google Managed default service accounts
-4. GCS buckets, for each user principal and for Dataproc temp bucket
+3. GCS bucket for CSV Data
-5. Dataplex Policy for Column level Access
+4. Dataplex Policy for Column level Access
-6. BigQuery Dataset, Table and Row Level Policies
+5. BigQuery Dataset, Table and Row Level Policies
-7. Dataproc 'Personal auth' (kerberized) Clusters: a cluster each for USA, Australia and Marketing Users
-8. Pre-created Jupyter Notebooks are uploaded to the GCS
+6. TBD - BQ SQL Queries

 ### 2.2.
 Tooling